 Service fees are per address.
 Includes one or two persons attempted at one address, up to four to five attempts at service and a notarized proof(s) of service.
 Everything you need is on this page.

 Email your documents to our office and them immediately make a payment via our website’s “Make a Payment” tab.

 If you mail documents to our office, you should mail payment with your documents.

-If you hand deliver your documents, you can pay with check or exact cash at our office.
+If you hand deliver your documents, you should bring exact cash, or leave a check or money order at our office.

 We have no credit card processing equipment in our office so we cannot process credit cards in person or over the phone.